gregfullard/ArgillaDemo/env/platoon-openjdk/platoon-openjdk-readme.txt

-Generally you would not directly create containers from this image (it is typically used as a base to create other images), however, if you temporarily need to create a container for testing installation commands, you can do so with: docker run -i -P --name temp platoon-openjdk
+Generally you would not directly create containers from this image (it is typically used as a base to create other images), however, if you temporarily need to create a container for testing installation commands, you can do so with: docker run -i -P --name openjdk platoon-openjdk

-Then you can connect to the container using: docker exec -it temp bash
+Then you can connect to the container using: docker exec -it openjdk bash